Dr Azmy Birdi

 - Please remember that you can find basic health information elsewhere - for example your local Pharmacist and NHS direct.

 - Please remember that doctors are only human - they cannot solve all your problems and some illnesses cannot be cured.

 - Make it clear whether your appointment is required for more than one member of your family; this will assist in preparing the patients' records for the consultation and allocating the appropriate amount of time.

 - Take advantage of the opportunity to hold a brief telephone call with your Doctor.
-Please call the surgery on 01628 524646 and leave your number and a doctor will call you back.
 This will often avoid a visit to the surgery and save time for both the Doctor and yourself.